 PureBasic is a programming language that uses and extends the rules of BASIC.
-It is utilized to create highly portable programs for Microsoft Windows, Linux, and Mac OS X. The first version of PureBasic was released in 1998 for AmigaOS.
-The Amiga version is no longer supported, but has been open sourced.
+It is utilized to create highly portable programs for Microsoft Windows, Linux, and macOS.
+The first version of PureBasic was released in 1998 for AmigaOS.
+The Amiga version is no longer supported, but is open sourced.

 PureBasic is sold as a commercial software package.
 It requires a one-time license fee that includes lifetime support for the product.
 The development tools include an IDE with a compiler, debugger, and profiler.